yokoszn/arch/ProjectDocument.md

 ### **Documentation Distribution**

-In a professional IT environment, documentation is essential for ensuring that systems can be easily managed and maintained. **IT Glue** is an excellent knowledge management system (KMS) that provides secure, organized, and accessible documentation.
+In any IT environment, documentation is essential for ensuring that systems can be easily managed and maintained. **IT Glue** is an excellent knowledge management system (KMS) that provides secure, organized, and accessible documentation.
 It allows teams to store configurations, passwords, and processes for quick access, ensuring operational continuity.

 In addition to IT Glue, **Confluence** is another popular choice for creating and sharing documentation, especially in larger teams or organizations.
 Confluence allows for collaborative documentation, version control, and centralized storage of procedures and manuals.